fastify/fastify-passport/README.md

 - `serializeUser` renamed to `registerUserSerializer` and always takes an async function with the signature `(user: User, request: FastifyRequest) => Promise<SerializedUser>`
 - `deserializeUser` renamed to `registerUserDeserializer` and always takes an async function with the signature `(serialized: SerializedUser, request: FastifyRequest) => Promise<User>`
 - `transformAuthInfo` renamed to `registerAuthInfoTransformer` and always takes an async function with the signature `(info: any, request: FastifyRequest) => Promise<any>`
+- `.authenticate` and `.authorize` accept strategy instances in addition to strategy names.
+This allows for using one time strategy instances (say for testing given user credentials) without adding them to the global list of registered strategies.

 ## License